Homemade Chicken Noodle Soup is a hearty, healthy, and comforting meal that everyone should know how to make from scratch.

 - Once you have the chicken and the broth situation figured out, this soup only takes about 20 minutes to put together!

-How to make this chicken noodle soup recipe in the crockpot:
+How to make this recipe in the crockpot:

 Seriously, what's better than walking into your home after work and having dinner ready to go?
 I make this recipe on my stove top because it really takes such a short amount of time, but if you want to have it ready to go when you get home, it's really easy to adjust for the slow cooker.